-Press and release the UP or DOWN button until "Vehicle Speed" displays highlighted in the EVIC and press the SELECT button.
+Press and release the UP or DOWN button until "Vehicle Speed" displays highlighted in the EVIC.
 Press the SELECT button to display the current speed in mph or km/h.
 Pressing the SELECT button a second time will toggle the unit of measure between mph or km/h.